tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 #### New Validator
 When a new validator is added, same problem as the one described for removal appears, the sum of priorities in the new set is not zero.
 This is fixed with the centering step introduced above.

 One other issue that needs to be addressed is the following.
 A validator V that has just been elected is moved to the end of the queue.
-If the validator set is large and/ or other validators have significantly higher power, V will have to wait a more runs to be elected.
+If the validator set is large and/ or other validators have significantly higher power, V will have to wait many runs to be elected.
 If V removes and re-adds itself to the set, it would make a significant (albeit unfair) "jump" ahead in the queue.

-In order to prevent this, when a new validator is added, its initial priority is not set to 0 but to a lower value.
-This value is determined from the simulation of the above scenario: it is assumed that V had just proposed a block and was at the back of the queue when it was removed and re-added.
-In addition, to discourage intentional unbound/ bound operations, a penalty factor is applied.
+In order to prevent this, when a new validator is added, its initial priority is set to:

-If `vset = {v1,..,vn, V}` and `V` would be selected as proposer then it would have gone through the following changes:

-    ...
-      A(V)+=VP(V) // part of first for loop
-    ...
-    A(V)-=P

-It follows that `A(V)-=sum(VP(i) for i in {v1,..,vn})`

-When `V` is added to the `{v1,..,vn}` since its initial priority is set to 0, the adjusted value will be:

-    A(V) = -sum(VP(i) for i in {v1,..,vn})

-Curent implementation uses a penalty factor of 1.125, so the initial priority for a newly added validator is:

-    A(V) ~ -1.125 * P
+    A(V) = -1.125 *  P

+where P is the total voting power of the set including V.

-1.125 was chosen because it provides a small punishment that is efficient to calculate.
+Curent implementation uses the penalty factor of 1.125 because it provides a small punishment that is efficient to calculate.
 See [here](https://github.com/tendermint/tendermint/pull/2785#discussion_r235038971) for more details.

 If we consider the validator set where p3 has just been added: